 Applications are reviewed by the Hiring Manager, with oversight provided by Human Resources, to identify the applicants who best meet the requirements of the job.
 Those candidates will be invited to attend an interview with the City of Barrie.

-We thank all applicants and advise that only those to be interviewed will be contacted.
+We thank all applicants and advise that only those selected to be interviewed will be contacted.

 Interviews are always based on job related criteria.